thefueley/click-clack/README.md

 ## TODO

 Add input validation on player responses.
 Add limit on odds bets to 3 x ante.
 Add a check to see if player has enough money to ante.
 Add a game pot and payout from this pot.
+Add screen updates using ncurses ...
+One day.

 ## Installation